-You need X11running to view plots and use the GUI in IDL.
+You need X11 running to view plots and use the GUI in IDL.
 You can search for X11 in the Spotlight to see if the X11 application is installed on your system.
 X11 is available on your Mac installation disks, but may not be installed by default.

-There is a known problem, mentioned in the IDL 6.3 release notes, which affects all IDL users running Mac OS 10.4 (Tiger).
+There is a known problem, mentioned in the IDL 6.3 release notes, which affects all IDL users running Mac OS 10.4.x (Tiger) or 10.5.x (Leopard).
 The tlimit command will lock up IDL because the plot window will not receive any mouse clicks.
+The workaround is slightly different, depending on the MacOS version.

 Workaround: Change the X11 start-up parameters.
 Do the following:

-- Open any terminal window (in the X11 application menu bar, you can choose xterm from the applications menu) - Enter the following at the shell prompt:
+- Determine the version of MacOS you're using by clicking Apple->About This Mac - Open any terminal window (in the X11 application menu bar, you can choose xterm from the applications menu) - If your MacOS version is 10.4.x, enter the following at the shell prompt: